Oxford. A Divided City In Thatcher’s Britain. A Disillusioned Generation.

 Informing those that missed it, reminding those that remember it.
 We revisit the social movement that gained so much momentum and had an impact on the way we party, the music we listen to, the festivals we attend & the way we live our lives.

-REPETITIVE BEATS premiered at The Vaults in March 2017 .
-It has been commisioned for adaptation and will be back late 2018.
+REPETITIVE BEATS had an initial R&D performance at Vault Festival in March 2017 .
+It has been commisioned for adaptation and will be back at Edinburgh Festival in 2018.

 "...well performed and engaging, it encourages you to care about the characters depicted and the choices they make.